Awareness of biodiversity

 This indicator is derived from systematic monitoring schemes coordinated by the All-Ireland Bumblebee Monitoring Scheme and the National Biodiversity Data Centre in collaboration with the Bumblebee Conservation Trust in Northern Ireland, and is first national-level bumblebee recording scheme in the world.
 Trailed in 2011 and running since 2012, the monitoring scheme currently has ca. 100 citizen-scientists distributed across the island of Ireland recording bumblebee species and abundance using a fixed-width transect count method along a 1-2 km route, each month between March and October.
 It is also a key component of the All-Ireland Pollinator Plan 2015-2020 in terms of tracking implementation of the Plan and its impact on our wild pollinator populations.

 The population data from each species is analysed using TRIM (Trends and Indices for Monitoring data; Pannekoek & van Strien, 2005), a programme to analyse time-series of counts with missing observations using Poisson regression.
-Each year, the geometric mean of the indices for each species is calculated and a 95% confidence interval estimated by Monte Carlo simulation (Statistics Netherlands, 2016).
+Each year, the geometric mean of the indices for each species is calculated and a 95% confidence interval estimated by Monte Carlo simulation (Soldaat et al., 2017).

-Across eight common and widespread species, the highest bumblebee populations observed since the monitoring scheme began in 2012 were recorded in 2013 and the lowest in 2015.
-Given the variability in butterfly populations across years, the five-year trend is currently unclear and it will be 2021 before a 10-year multi-species trend can be reported.
-On a per species basis, from 2012-2016, 2 species have increasing populations, 2 are in decline and 4 are too variable to assign statistically rigorous trend.
-A further 12 species lack sufficient data for their population sizes to be formally assessed.
+Across eight common and widespread species, the highest bumblebee populations observed since the monitoring scheme began in 2012 were recorded in 2013 and the lowest in 2017.
+Given the variability in bumblebee populations, a moderate decline of 3.7 ± 3.1% p.a. has been detected over the past six years, equating to an overall decline of 14.2 ± 15.3% since 2012.
+The annual rate of decline is statistically significant, but the overall decline is not.
+It will be 2021 before a 10-year multi-species trend can be reported.
+On a per species basis, from 2012-2016, 1 species has an increasing population, 2 are in decline and 5 are too variable to assign statistically rigorous trend.
+A further 13 species lack sufficient data for their population sizes to be formally assessed.

-More information on the All-Ireland Butterfly Monitoring Scheme can be found here:
+More information on the All-Ireland Bumblebee Monitoring Scheme can be found here:

 More information on the All-Ireland Pollinator Plan 2015-2020 can be found here: